Saint Joseph: Saint Joseph the Worker

 In 1870, Pope Pius IX declared Joseph patron of the Universal Church and instituted another feast, a solemnity to be held on the third Sunday of Eastertide.
 Pope Pius X, in order to restore the celebration of Sundays, moved this feast to the Wednesday in the second week after Easter, and gave it an octave.
-In 1955, Pope Pius XII introduced in its place the feast of Saint Joseph the Worker on 1 May in the General Roman Calendar as an ecclesiasical counterpart to the International Workers' Day on the same day.
+In 1955, Pope Pius XII introduced in its place the feast of Saint Joseph the Worker on 1 May in the General Roman Calendar as an ecclesiastical counterpart to the International Workers' Day on the same day.
 This reflects Saint Joseph's status as patron of workers.
 Pius XII established the feast both to honor Saint Joseph, and to make people aware of the dignity of human work.

 Espousals of the Blessed Virgin Mary

 The Espousals of the Blessed Virgin Mary is observed in some liturgical calendars (e. g. that of the Oblates of Saint Joseph) on 23 January.